-Annie Besant was and continues to be, subjected to nothing less than a markedly hostile treatment by some of the followers of William Q. Judge.
-She is portrayed as a traitor of the Theosophical Movement, and solely responsible for its fragmentation.
+Annie Besant was, and continues to be, subjected to nothing less than a markedly hostile treatment by some.
+She is portrayed by them as a traitor of the Theosophical Movement, and solely responsible for its fragmentation.
 Once again, image-making has played a very large part in this portrayal of her.
 But when one reads her motion to the 1894 Convention of the Theosophical Society, it can be clearly seen that her motives in that serious crisis were not personal animosity against Mr Judge but a plea for him to explain himself, which he refused.
 She never wanted him to be expelled from the Theosophical Society and he never was.